Reboot-Codes/Reboot-Codes/Setup.md

   - [GoodNotes 5](https://www.goodnotes.com) just for importing to other services from iPad.
   - [Spark](https://sparkmailapp.com) email client of your dreams, is free (yay!).
   - [Typora](https://.typora.io) as a Markdown editor.
+  - Utilities
+  	- [Pock](https://pock.app), a widget manager for the MacBook's Touch Bar.
+  	- [Meeter](https://trymeeter.com), menu bar item for upcomming meetings
+  	- [Vanila](https://matthewpalmer.net/vanilla/) for hiding some menu bar items
+  	- [Rectangle](https://rectangleapp.com) for managing windows on macOS
+  	- [Rocket](https://matthewpalmer.net/rocket/) (I have it off at the moment) for slack style emoji shortcuts system wide
+  	- [Amphetamine](https://apps.apple.com/us/app/amphetamine) as a way to keep my mac awake
+  	- [Bumpr](https://getbumpr.com) to let me choose a browser when opening links
+  	- [ImageOptim](https://imageoptim.com) to removing image metadata for publishing
+  	- [Keka](https://keka.io) to compress and decompress weird formats, and encrypt compressed files
   - Browsers (yes, I know, why?)
     - Browser List
       - [Vivaldi](https://vivaldi.com), An **uber** customizable browser that's based on chromium